polarityjam/polarityjam/docs/FAQs.rst

 I have problems during installation with imagecodecs, what can i do?
 --------------------------------------------------------------------
 If you have problems installing the imagecodecs package via pip, you can try to install it using the micromamba package manager.
-You activate your polarityjam environment and run the following command:
+You activate your Polarity-JaM environment and run the following command:

 .. code-block:: bash